P2R contributes to the objectives of the Mission and of the Adaptation Strategy by helping the regions strengthen their climate resilience by:

 • The role of Regions4 in P2R

-• Support the project’s development of resources and services to accelerate transformative and resilient change along the Regional Resilience Journey framework for Regions4 regional members to become lead regions in climate resilience action.
+• Support the project’s development of resources and services to accelerate transformative and resilient change along the Regional Resilience Journey framework for European regions to become lead regions in climate resilience action.

-• Support the work to mobilise regions for the activities of the Pathways2Resilience project, in particular the two calls for proposals that will be launched and managed by the project.
+• Support the work to mobilise regions for the activities of the Pathways2Resilience project, in particular the two calls for proposals.

 • Support the outreach and communication activities of the project, in particular towards networks, institutions and initiatives at the EU level.